hunter-ht-2018/ptfuzzer/README.md

 cd build
 cmake ../
 make
-make install # install all scripts and binary files to *bin* in the current directory.
+make install
 ```
+This will install all python scripts and binary files to *bin* in the current directory.

 ## How to run

 * You need to open the performance switch of the system everytime you reboot the system.